Birmingham Workers’ Compensation Lawyer

-If you get hurt at work, you may be entitled to workers comp benefits.
-An experienced Birmingham workers’ compensation lawyer can help you ensure that your claim is handled properly.
-They’ll also make sure you aren’t forced back to work before you’re ready.
+If you get hurt at work in Alabama, in most cases, you will be entitled to workers’ comp benefits.
+An experienced Birmingham workers’ compensation lawyer at Hare, Wynn, Newell, & Newton can help you ensure that your claim is handled properly.
+As one of the preeminent injury law firms in the South, we also make sure you aren’t forced back to work before you’re ready.
+To learn more about the workers’ compensation claim process and how much your claim may be worth, contact our office today to schedule your risk-free case review.

 - 1 Your Workers Compensation Attorney Will Make Sure You Receive Your Benefits